-Organised in July by the Yacht Club de Monaco, in collaboration with the International Powerboating Federation (UIM) and Prince Albert II of Monaco Foundation, the Solar & Energy Boat Challenge is unique in the world, the goal being a sustainable future through renewable energy.
+Organised in July by the Yacht Club de Monaco, in collaboration with the International Powerboating Federation (UIM) and Prince Albert II of Monaco Foundation, the Monaco Energy Boat Challenge is unique in the world, the goal being a sustainable future through renewable energy.

-The MCSEBC is an international challenge open to the public, that welcomes students and professionals from across the world to race in three different classes: Energy, Solar and Open Sea Class.
+The MCEBC is an international challenge open to the public, that welcomes students and professionals from across the world to race in three different classes: Energy, Solar and Open Sea Class.

 Join us for an epic week of racing, innovation and networking.
 Our event aims to create a platform where open source information sharing is the focus, creating a bridge between the engineers of tomorrow and the industry leaders of today.
 The time for words has long passed, it is now time for action.
 You will be able to see how different teams implement a variety of renewable energies and propulsion systems to create vessels with long lasting autonomy and blazing top speeds.